liangsongtaohit/reedsolomon/README.md

 1. Refactoring code
 2. Use Cauchy matrix as generator matrix, we can use it directly.Vandermonde matrix need some operation for preserving the property that any square subset of rows is invertible(and I think there is a way to optimize inverse matrix's performance, I need some time to make it)
-3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it'i log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
+3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
 4. Use a "pipeline mode" for encoding concurrency.
 And I found L1Cache Size will be a good choice as the concurrency unit, it improve performance greatly